Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 There are two types of cookies used on this website: So-called technical cookies and so-called performance and tracking cookies.

 Technical cookies (also known as ‘necessary cookies’) are cookies that are absolutely necessary to ensure the operation of the website and to maintain functions of the site, such as access to protected areas of the website.
 These are mainly session cookies or connection cookies.
 The legal basis for processing is Art.
-6 (1) (f) GDPR.
+6 (1) sentence 1 point (f) GDPR.
 Our legitimate interest in this respect is to maintain the functions of the website.

 These strictly necessary cookies are stored in your browser for the duration of your visit to the site and are deleted when you close your browser.

-(c )Analysis tools; performance and tracking cookies
+(c) Analysis tools performance and tracking cookies

 Provided you give us your consent to the use of performance and tracking cookies, this website uses software from the web analysis service Matomo (formerly PIWIK) to analyse and regularly improve the use of our website.
 The statistics obtained enable us to improve our offering and make it more interesting for you as a user.
 The data collected in this way is not used for direct marketing purposes or passed on to third parties.
 Mamoto also does not have access to the data.